 Which are the countries with the best food?

 Even more so, guided food tours – whether street food or gourmet – and cooking classes are among the most fun things we can do when we travel, and a great way to actually learn about the culture and way of life of the place we are visiting.

-Among them, you will find mentions of places which are righteously known for being the countries with the best food.
+Among them, you will find mentions of places which are righteously known for having amazing cuisine.
 But there are others that you’d honestly never think of – and yet, they will take you by surprise with their flavors.

-34 Countries With The Best Food
+37 Countries With The Best Food

-In a list of countries with the best food Italy is the first one to be mentioned.
+In a list of top countries with the best food Italy is the first one to be mentioned.
 You’d think I am biased, but of you visit Italy you will get what I mean: food here is incredibly varied, and while some dishes are known internationally – though their names as well as recipes are often completely butchered – the food is very regional and each city, each village I’d dare say, has its own specialties.

 Make sure not to leave Sicily without having tried these local specialties:

-Arancini: a large rice ball mixed with a light tomato sauce and stuffed (the stuffing can vary: I tried one with eggplant and ricotta cheese), then battered and fried.
+ARANCINI – A large rice ball mixed with a light tomato sauce and stuffed (the stuffing can vary: I tried one with eggplant and ricotta cheese), then battered and fried.
 It’s served piping hot and it is a staple of Sicilian street food.

-Pasta alla norma: short pasta (usually tortiglioni) served with tomato sauce, fried eggplants, salted ricotta and lots of basil.
+PASTA ALLA NORMA – Short pasta (usually tortiglioni) served with tomato sauce, fried eggplants, salted ricotta and lots of basil.

-Cannoli: a light crispy shell filled with a cream made of ricotta and either candied fruit or chocolate chips.
+CANNOLI – A light crispy shell filled with a cream made of ricotta and either candied fruit or chocolate chips.

 There are a few specialties you should absolutely try when visiting Sardinia: